stuffpicklesays/stuffpicklesays.github.io/index.md

-# Hi, I'm Nathaniel! 👋
+# Hi there, I'm Nathaniel! 👋

 ## 🚀 About Me